MagQ98/haunted-house/README.md

 <p>My next step was to go to the Buildpacks section, this installs further dependencies that I needed, outside of the ones in the requirements.txt file.
 I pressed the Add buildpacks button and selected Heroku, then saved the changes.
 I then selected nodejs and saved the changes again.</p>
 <p>Next I navigated to the Deployment section to choose my deployment method.
 I connected my Heroku account to Github, searched for my repository name and then clicked connect to link up my Heroku app to my Github repository code.</p>
 <p>I then scrolled down and chose to Automatically deploy my project.
 From the source section drop-down menu, I selected the Main Branch and then I clicked the Enable Automatic Deploys button</p>
-<p>I then had to wait for my app while it was being built and when it was done I saw a “App was  successfully deployed” message and a button to show my deployed link</p>
+<p>I then had to wait for my app while it was being built and when it was done I saw an “App was  successfully deployed” message and a button to show my deployed link</p>

 The live link can be found here - https://haunted-house0.herokuapp.com/